 The film got critical acclaim and won many awards.
 E.g., the Academy Award for Best Original Screenplay.

-Talk to Her is ideal for those at an upper-intermediate or advanced level.
-You can use subtitles to help with some tricky dialogue and sentences.
+Talk to Her is ideal for upper-intermediate or advanced students.
+Subtitles can help with some tricky dialogue and sentences.

 15. Ahora o Nunca – Now or Never / 2015